cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-SessionAffinity.md

 > probably the cleanest method of the three:

 - <font color=red> Session information is stored in a backend database </font>
-  - The user's <font color=blue> browser stores a cookie containing an identifier (like session ID), pointing to the session information </font>
+  - The user's <font color=LightSlateBlue> browser stores a cookie containing an identifier (like session ID), pointing to the session information </font>
   - The user never needs to be exposed to the stored session information.

 - all web servers have access to query and update.